paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 In subsection (b), the word “for” is substituted for the words “in the case of”.
 The words “person * * * a person who is” are omitted as surplusage.

 #### Amendments
+2025—Subsec. (b)(1).
+Pub.
+L. 119–60 amended par.
+(1) generally.
+Prior to amendment, par.
+(1) read as follows: “must be a judge advocate who is a graduate of an accredited law school or is a member of the bar of a Federal court or of the highest court of a State; or must be a member of the bar of a Federal court or of the highest court of a State; and”.

 2021—Subsec. (e).
 Pub.
 L. 117–81 added subsec. (e).

 2016—Subsec. (a)(2).
 Pub.
 L. 114–328, § 5186(1), substituted “No person who, with respect to a case, has served as a preliminary hearing officer, court member, military judge, military magistrate, or appellate judge, may later serve as trial counsel,” for “No person who has acted as investigating officer, military judge, or court member in any case may act later as trial counsel,”.